 The COVID-19 pandemic is presenting businesses with a huge range of unprecedented operational and logistical challenges.
 After an initial focus on ensuring the safety of employees, executive attention must switch to more general business continuity and in particular the areas of the supply chain, future revenue and contract obligations.

 So what are some tangible actions relating to contracts and vendors that can be taken to help secure businesses’ futures in these circumstances?

 3 Key Contract Actions

-With the prospect of more employees working from home, having a secure digital repository for all your contract documents becomes vitally important.
+With the prospect of more employees working from home, having a contract repository software becomes vitally important.
 Relying on spreadsheet records is risky due to the need for multiple parties to access concurrently and keeping a reliable audit trail becomes extremely difficult.